Nynuphar/IDEAL-doc/docs/source/letter.rst

 We recommend the following workflow:

-1. Check the instructions on how to generate a :ref:`template letter <TempRef>` (compatible with IDEAL) - or adapt the example template we provide (see section *Template document information*).
+1. Check the instructions on how to generate a :ref:`template letter <TempRef>` (compatible with CHIL) - or adapt the example template we provide (see section *Template document information*).
 2. Add study patients as shown in the :ref:`section below <AddLetterRef>`.
 3. Once your template letter is ready, please import it in the section *Setup Patient Letters* below *Upload template file*.
-4. If you want to generate serial letters based on Appointments booked in IDEAL, please check the box *Include Appointments*.
+4. If you want to generate serial letters based on Appointments booked in CHIL, please check the box *Include Appointments*.

 .. _TempRef